whois-api-llc/whois_database_download_support/whoisxmlapi_mysqldump_loaders/README_Python.txt

 Copyright (c) 2010-2017 Whois API LLC,  http://www.whoisxmlapi.com

-The script is  provided for our subscribers to load  ASCII MySQL dumps obtained from our quarterly feeds into MySQL databases.
+The script is  provided for our subscribers to load  ASCII MySQL dumps obtained from our quarterly feeds into MySQL RDBMS in order to create a WHOIS database.

 It is  a cross-platform solution for  end-users.
 It should be  used on Windows  and Linux/Unix  type  systems and  does  not require  special